Review: Volkswagen Grand California (2019)

 Volkswagen Grand California (2019): What's It Like Inside?

-Volkswagen says it took inspiration from a luxury yacht for its upmarket Grand California camper - hence the bright white colour scheme and wood-effect vinyl flooring.
+Volkswagen says it took inspiration from a luxury yacht for its upmarket Grand California motorhome - hence the bright white colour scheme and wood-effect vinyl flooring.
 If we must find fault, it’s that it’s slightly anodyne in its approach.
 Anyone used to caravans with flowery decor and carpets might find it a little impersonal, but it feels modern and well-built.

 On both models, the drop-down sleeping area is located at the back of the van, with occupants in the 600 expected to sleep sideways across the cabin.
 The 680 allows a longer bed, meaning you can sleep lengthways, along with a marginally longer kitchen area with a useful extra section of work surface.